 So if you ask, in connection with a specific image of a dog that you are looking at, ‘what is the breed of this dog?’, the assistant needs to firstly recognise the meaning of the question, and then know what a ‘dog’ is, and what a ‘breed’ is in relation to a ‘dog’.
 It must also be able to recognise the dog in your image against hundreds of images it may have access to.

 Change the question slightly, say to ‘where does this breed of dog originate from?’, and a different answer must be given based on different logic patterns.

 Just achieving a reasonable level of accuracy, given the millions of possible questions you can ask on any topic, is what makes this so incredible.
 And it truly is.

-However, finding the right answer from millions of possibilities is not good enough if you are to offer someone advice.
-Advice requires that you firstly understand the specific context of the problem, before you then look to identify possible solutions.
+However, finding the right answer from millions of possibilities is not good enough if you are offering someone advice.
+Advice requires that you firstly understand the specific context of the problem, before you look to identify possible solutions.
 And in most cases, your solutions are based on prescribed logic rules that require a record proving the advice was given in line with these rules.

 Achieving this structured, consistent and compliant level of logic requires more than mere pattern recognition.
 It requires the ability to execute a prescribed set of logic paths that can respond to any known context, and can be tracked.
 And it requires mapping that is not trapped by decision tree or knowledge base thinking.

 This level of advice remains, for many, a digital dream.
 But it is one organisations around the world are focused on solving, and, they’re seeing results.